PavlidisLab/SFARI-ASD_Gene_Selection/README.md

  ### Notes
  - PubMed counts will yield -1 for outdated gene symbols.
-Please replace with the most recent symbol.
+If so, please replace with the most recent symbol & rerun.
+ - pyvcf contains deprecated dependencies. vcfpy was used instead but required a minor modification.
+See /home/kchen/vcfpy/